nsubrahm/parl/microservice.md

 | -------------------------- | ------------------------------ | ------------------- | --------------------------- |
 | _Who accesses the system?_ | _How is the nature of access?_ | _What is accessed?_ | _Where is the access from?_ |

-The rest of the paper covers how to build and use the PARL table.
+The rest of the paper covers how to build the PARL table and use it to build the microservice table.

 - [Building the PARL table](#building-the-parl-table)
 - [Building the microservices table](#using-the-parl-table)